Time to lace up your running shoes!

 When and where is the Opening Ceremony?

-This year’s Opening Ceremony will kick off race weekend with a celebration at the finish line on Friday, November 4 starting at 5 p.m.
-The ceremony will feature the Parade of Nations—a showcase for runners from all over the world—and will conclude with fireworks over the finish line.
+This year’s Opening Ceremony will kick off race weekend with a celebration at the finish line on Friday, November 3rd starting at 5 p.m.
+The ceremony will feature the Parade of Nations—a showcase for runners from all over the world—and will end with a spectacular show of fireworks over the finish line.

-You can watch runners finish from the East Side Grandstand Seating (this area requires a ticket) or you can watch from the sidewalk as they run by at the following spots:
+You can watch runners finish from the Grandstand Seating (this area requires a ticket) or you can watch from the sidewalk as they run by at the following spots:

 - Fourth Avenue, Brooklyn (Miles 2-4): Runners will exit the Verrazzano-Narrows Bridge and move along Fourth Avenue

 - Fourth Avenue & Flatbush Avenue (Mile 8)